 - System memory is used to boot the device in System memory boot mode.
-The area is reserved to STMicroelectronics and contains the boot loader which is used to reprogram the Flash memory using the USART1 or USART2 (remapped) serial interface.
+The area is reserved for use by STMicroelectronics and contains the boot loader which is used to reprogram the Flash memory using the USART1 serial interface.
 It is programmed by ST when the device is manufactured, and protected against spurious write/erase operations.
-For further details please refer to AN2606. - Option bytes
+For further details please refer to AN2606. - In connectivity line devices the boot loader can be activated through one of the following interfaces: USART1, USART2 (remapped), CAN2 (remapped) or USB OTG FS in Device mode (DFU: device firmware upgrade).
+The USART peripheral operates with the internal 8 MHz oscillator (HSI).
+The CAN and USB OTG FS, however, can only function if an external 8 MHz, 14.7456 MHz or 25 MHz clock (HSE) is present.
+For further details, please refer to AN2662 ("STM32F105xx and STM32F107xx system memory boot mode") available from www.st.com. - Option bytes

-Write operations to the main memory block and the option bytes are managed by an embedded Flash program/erase Controller (FPEC).
-The high voltage needed for program/erase operations is generated internally.
+Write operations to the main memory block and the option bytes are managed by an embedded Flash Program/Erase Controller (FPEC).
+The high voltage needed for Program/Erase operations is internally generated.